jitterted/ensembler/tasks.md

 [ ] Update README for configuration information

+[ ] Admin Start the Huddle
+    [ ] Action to push participant names, etc., to Mobti.me.

 [ ] Admin management of Huddles
     [X] Add user as participant - where participant is only Name and GitHub-Username [X] Add discord username to participant info